Charge Nurse Role: What You Need To Know

 - Counting medications in the Pyxis or other automated drug dispenser once a shift

-- Work with the facility’s patient placement
+- Working with the facility’s patient placement

 “The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.” – Ronald Reagan